ijlyttle/time-vega/README.md

 -----

-Let’s back up to see what happens in the “floating” case: ambiguous format and no-timezone:
+Let’s back up to see what happens in the naive case:

 ``` r
 "2013-04-05 06:00:00" %>%